Planar orthogonal polynomials and boundary universality in the random normal matrix model: Applications to random matrix theory

 This shows that the limit along some subsequence of any given sequence of positive integers is always the same.
 We claim that this means that the whole sequence converges.
-Before we turn to this, we need to observe that the method of \cite{akm} gives a locally uniform bound on the blow-up correlation kernels, which in our setting means that the entire Hermitian kernels that converge to $F(\xi,\xi)$ on the diagonal form a normal family on $\C^2$.
-In case the convergence \eqref{eq:999} were to fail along the positive integers, by normal families, we could distill a sequence $\calN_0$ such that the left-hand side of \eqref{eq:999} would converge to something else along the subsequence $\calN_0$.
-This would contradict what we have already established, which is that the we have convergence along a subsequence $\calN_0^\star$ of $\calN_0$.
+Indeed, in case the convergence \eqref{eq:999} were to fail along the positive integers, by a normal families argument, we could distill a sequence $\calN_0$ such that the left-hand side of \eqref{eq:999} would converge to something else along the subsequence $\calN_0$.
+This would contradict what we have already established, which is that the we have diagonal convergence to the error function.
 The assertion of the corollary follows. \end{proof}